VirtualRaven/mathlibra/readme.md

 An important trait of mathlibra is that it has no external dependencies and that it is platform independent.
 Any code breaking these traits will not be accepted.
 For example, do not write code that requires the c++ boost library.
 Any functions needed for mathlibra not provided by the standard c library or the standard template library should be implemented inside of the project.
 The reason behind this is that as stated above this is a educational project, there are no time limits or deadlines to adhere to.
 So we have time to implement our own functions and learn something more that way.
-Implementing stuff by yourself may not always be the best option, but it is an great opportunity to learn, so for your own sake please follows these recommendations.
+Implementing stuff by yourself may not always be the best option, but it is an great opportunity to learn.

 An exception has been made to platform independent rule regarding the plug-in system which calls platform specific function for loading shared libraries, but it does so by hiding this functions from the rest of the library and implements an generic interface for loading external code.
 In this way the plug-in loader supports both unix and windows.

 Code separation is also important.
 For example the code dealing with the external api implementation should be separated into the wrapper folder.
 Mathematical runtime functions should not be implemented inside mathlibra, instead they should be provided as plug-ins.

-Early optimization is never good as it makes it harder to develop.
-But that does not mean that you can completely ignore the issue.
-If you have implemented something but knows ways to improve it's performance, raise an issue to notify everyone.
-That way, everyone will know what parts of the code should be optimized when time is given.

 Remember
 Have fun and learn.